auramo/auramo.github.io/_posts/2015-04-01-cljs-keyword.md

+---
+layout: post
-# Using keywords as functions for your own container in ClojureScript
+title: Using keywords as functions for your own container in ClojureScript
+date: 2015-04-01 10:00:00
+---

 In Clojure and ClojureScript, a common, maybe even idiomatic way to access values from a map is using this form: